SepidehHayati/Other-Projects/Big Data and Data Science Analytics/Readme.md

 The course focuses on mastering the rapidly evolving landscape of Big Data and Data Science through hands-on experience.
 It introduces students to advanced tools, methodologies, and frameworks to extract meaningful insights from large datasets and build predictive models.

 ## What We Did in the Project
-Our project, titled "HR Maze Analytics: Job Change Prediction of Data Scientists," is a collaborative effort by an international team at the University of Pavia.
+"HR Maze Analytics: Job Change Prediction of Data Scientists," is a small-scope academic project and a collaborative effort by an international team at the University of Pavia.
 It explores the application of Big Data and Data Science to predict job-seeking intentions among candidates trained in data science.
 By leveraging machine learning models and advanced analytics, we derived valuable insights into the factors influencing career decisions.

 ## Workflow
 #### Data Acquisition and Preparation